 Neocaridina Shrimp will also be graded differently depending upon the color brightness and intensity.
 Nevertheless, color change may also happen (turn pale or extremely bright) due to various reasons (such as inappropriate nutrition, parameters, neighbors, environmental surroundings).

-How many Aquarium Shrimp should I keep in an aquarium?
+How many Neocaridina Aquarium Shrimp should I keep in an aquarium?

-Neocaridina Shrimp should be kept in groups as they have schooling behavior.
-A tank of 5 gallons aquarium tank is recommended for a small group and 20 gallons tank would be perfect for a colony.
+Neocaridina should be kept in groups as they have schooling behavior.
+A tank of 5-gallon aquarium tank is recommended for a small group and a 20-gallon tank would be perfect for a colony.
 Neocaridina Shrimp are generally found in streams and ponds.
 As such and to replicate their natural habitat, you can put some live aquarium plants and aquarium substrate in your aquarium.
 The most chosen live aquarium plants are java moss, baby tears, green cabomba, cladophora algae.
 Driftwood is also encouraged as Neocaridina Shrimp can feed on algae growing thereon.

 Tips: Neocaridina Shrimp will acquire richer color when being kept on dark soil.
 To serve this purpose, you can put Fluval Stratum substrate in your aquarium.